Qualified Habilitation Specialist (Children and Young People) – Top Up Degree - BSc (Hons)

 Placements

 Ten days of observations of practice and the final placement are crucial aspects of the course.
 Observational days enable you to observe and learn from a wide range of experts who provide children and young people services.
-These might include habilitation workers, qualified teachers for the visually impaired and optometrists.
+These might include habilitation workers, qualified teachers for the vision impaired and optometrists.
 These days are threaded throughout the course.

 The practice placement is for twenty days towards the end of the course.
 You will be linked with a school or specialist team to deliver habilitation services.
 You will have a mentor from the service provider and support from the habilitation team at BCU.
 Placements are the opportunity for you to apply your knowledge and skills.
 They are the perfect way to demonstrate your fitness for practice.